 What happens behind the wall

 The damage caused by mice inside insulation often goes unnoticed for years.
 Unlike a kitchen infestation, there may be no visible droppings or sounds once activity slows down.
-This is because in most basements, the entry points are along the rim joist, so unless they climb down the the basement floor there may be no obvious signs of them,
+This is because in most basements, the entry points are along the rim joist, so unless they climb down the the basement floor there may be no obvious signs of them.

 Behind the wall, however, several things are happening:

-- Insulation loses effectiveness: Tunnels and nesting collapse the fiberglass, reducing its R-value and increasing heat loss
+- Insulation loses effectiveness: Tunnels and nesting collapse the fiberglass, reducing its R-value and increasing heat loss.

 - Urine and droppings contaminate large areas: Fiberglass absorbs moisture and odor.
 Once contaminated, it cannot be cleaned or deodorized.
+In many cases, the only way to restore energy efficiency is to remove the damaged material and install new insulation

 - Odors spread through the home: Wall cavities act like air channels, allowing smells to move into living spaces